Biktarvy® (BIC/FTC/TAF)

 N155S | 1 (5) |

-One ARV-naïve participant was retrospectively identified who had transmitted INSTI-R, NRTI-R, and NNRTI-R. The INSTI-R mutations G140S + Q148H were detected, with phenotypic sensitivity to BIC (<2.5-fold change) and partial sensitivity to DTG.
+One ARV-naive participant was retrospectively identified who had transmitted INSTI‑R, NRTI-R, and NNRTI-R. The INSTI-R mutations G140S + Q148H were detected, with phenotypic sensitivity to BIC (<2.5-fold change) and partial sensitivity to DTG.
 After treatment with BIC/FTC/TAF, HIV-1 RNA <50 c/mL was achieved at Week 4 and maintained through Week 216.2,3

-Studies 1489 and 1490 OLE analysis in participants with preexisting INSTI-R
+Studies 1489 and 1490 OLE analysis in preexisting INSTI-R

 A safety analysis was not conducted in the subgroup of participants with INSTI-R at baseline.
 The most common all-grade adverse reactions reported in ≥10% of all participants in the BIC/FTC/TAF arms in either study through Week 144 were nausea, diarrhea, URTI, headache, nasopharyngitis, back pain, fatigue, cough, and syphilis.
-AEs led to study drug discontinuation in no participants in the BIC/FTC/TAF arm in Study 1489 and in 6 participants (2%) in the BIC/FTC/TAF arm in Study 1490.
+AEs led to study drug discontinuation in no participants in the BIC/FTC/TAF arm in Study 1489 and in 6 participants (2%) in the BIC/FTC/TAF arm in Study 1490.4

-Studies 1878 and 1844 OLE analysis in participants with preexisting INSTI-R
+Studies 1878 and 1844 OLE analysis in preexisting INSTI-R

-At Week 48, 561/570 (98%) of the pooled BIC/FTC/TAF group, 280/285 (98%) of the PI + 2 NRTIs group, and 280/281 (>99%) of the DTG/ABC/3TC group achieved virological suppression.6 In Study 1878, 14/14 participants with baseline INSTI-R taking BIC/FTC/TAF for a median duration of 103 weeks had HIV-1 RNA <50 c/mL at their last visit.7 In Study 1844, 16/16 participants with baseline INSTI-R taking BIC/FTC/TAF for a median duration of 96 weeks had HIV-1 RNA <50 c/mL at their last visit.8
+At Week 48, 561/570 (98%) of the pooled BIC/FTC/TAF group, 280/285 (98%) of the PI + 2 NRTIs group, and 280/281 (>99%) of the DTG/ABC/3TC group were VS.6 In Study 1878, 14/14 participants with baseline INSTI-R taking BIC/FTC/TAF for a median duration of 103 weeks had HIV-1 RNA <50 c/mL at their last visit.7 In Study 1844, 16/16 participants with baseline INSTI-R taking BIC/FTC/TAF for a median duration of 96 weeks had HIV-1 RNA <50 c/mL at their last visit.8

 A safety analysis was not conducted in the subgroup of participants with INSTI-R at baseline.
 In Study 1878, the most common all-grade adverse reactions reported in ≥10% of all participants taking ≥1 dose of BIC/FTC/TAF through a median exposure of 101 weeks were headache, nasopharyngitis, URTI, and diarrhea.9 AEs led to study drug discontinuation in 6 participants (1%) in the pooled BIC/FTC/TAF group.
 In Study 1844, the most common all-grade adverse reactions reported in ≥10% of all participants taking ≥1 dose of BIC/FTC/TAF through a median exposure of 96 weeks were URTI, nasopharyngitis, and diarrhea.
 AEs led to study drug discontinuation in 7 participants (1%) in the pooled BIC/FTC/TAF group.8